 By Mizuho Kusanagi.
 Released in Japan as “Akatsuki no Yona” by Hakusensha, serialization ongoing in the magazine Hana to Yume.
-Released in North America by Viz.
+Released in North America by Viz Media.
 Translated by JN Productions, Adapted by Ysabet Reinhardt MacFarlane.

 The actual resolution of the plot in this arc is treated as an afterthought, with Hyo, the villainous drug merchant, getting blithely killed off so that we may reach the real confrontation of the book.
 Because, having spent several chapters deliberately having Hak not meet Riri’s new bodyguard, when the moment arrives it takes pride of place above anything else that might be going on.
 It is truly an amazing setpiece, and shows off how good Kusanagi is at her craft.
 The rage that pours from Hak, his desire to kill Su-Won dripping off of him, is stunning to see.
 And you know that, at this point in time, it would be the absolute worst thing in the world for Hak to do that.
 Thank goodness for Jaeha, and later on Yona herself, for pointing out what’s important here: Yona is fine, she doesn’t need Hak to get revenge for her.
 Not like this.
 It’s only one chapter in this volume, but what a chapter.